ondrejmlynarc/PortfolioProject/Python/MovieRecommenderSystem/README.md

-# Z by HP Unlocked Challenge 4
-Movie Recommendation System and Analysis
+# Movie Recommendation System and Analysis

 ## The Task
 Perform analysis and basic recommendation system based on similar genres and movies which Users prefer.